Websoft9/aws/docs/server-create.md

 When launching instance, AWS requires key pair to log in.
 Steps for how to create key Pair are as follows:

-1. Login AWS console, open EC2 Dashboard->NETWORK & SECURITY->Key Pairs, and click **Create Key Pair**.
+1. Login to AWS console, open 【EC2 Dashboard】>【NETWORK & SECURITY】>【Key Pairs】and click 【Create Key Pair】.
    ![create key pair](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-createkeyps-websoft9.png)

 2. Name the key pair, such as "myKey".